 Vinyl Living Room Floor Designs

-Textural Enhancements: One of the classic drawbacks to vinyl is the fact that it feels flat, manufactured, and plastic.
-However there are various textural treatments which can be applied to the material when it is produced, in order to give it a dimensional feel.
+- Textural Enhancements: One of the classic drawbacks to vinyl is the fact that it feels flat, manufactured, and plastic.
+However, there are various textural treatments which can be applied to the material when it is produced, to give it a dimensional feel.
 This can include the slightly raised clefting of stone, or a more grained feel, simulating natural wood.
 You can also have random textural patterns which can add a depth of decorative beauty to the installation.

 Vinyl Living Room Price Points